quasarstream/python-ffmpeg-video-streaming/README.md

 hls.output()
 ```
-**NOTE:** If you open a file from a cloud and do not pass a path to save the file to your local machine, you will have to pass a local path to the `save` method.
+**NOTE:** If you open a file from a cloud and do not pass a path to save the file to your local machine, you will have to pass a local path to the `output` method.

 #### 2. To Clouds
-You can save your files to a cloud by passing an array of cloud configuration to the `save` method.
+You can save your files to a cloud by passing an instance of a `CloudManager` to the `output` method.

 ```python
 from ffmpeg_streaming import  S3, CloudManager